iQuHACK/2024_IBM/README.md

 While you are using IBM Quantum Lab, you don't need to select a channel or save tokens.

 ### Working on Locally
-If you will work locally or in a cloud environment, the first step for all users is to install Qiskit.
+If you will work locally or in a cloud environment, all users' first step is installing Qiskit.

 Please follow [this installation tutorial](https://docs.quantum.ibm.com/start/install).
 After installing the latest Qiskit, You can access IBM Quantum systems by using the `IBM Quantum Platform` or `IBM Cloud` channel.
 Channel is the term used to describe the method you use to access IBM Quantum services, and for this challenge, we suggest you use the `IBM Quantum Platform` channel and follow this [instruction](https://docs.quantum.ibm.com/start/setup-channel#set-up-to-use-ibm-quantum-platform) to set up a channel for your project.